Sunrise Records

-2428391 Ontario Inc. (trading as Sunrise Records) is a Canadian record store chain based in Hamilton, Ontario.
-Currently owned by Doug Putman (whose family also runs Everest Toys), it currently operates in nine Canadian provinces.
-Originally operating with only 9 locations in Ontario, the chain announced a major expansion in February 2017, under which it purchased leases for 70 locations formerly occupied by HMV Canada.
-The chain runs approximately 85 locations across Canada.
+Sunrise Records is a Canadian record store chain based in Hamilton, Ontario.
+Currently owned by Doug Putman, it currently operates in nine Canadian provinces and operates internationally under the FYE and HMV brands.

+Originally operating with only nine locations in Ontario, the chain announced a major expansion in February 2017, under which it purchased leases for 70 locations across Canada that were formerly occupied by HMV.
+The chain runs approximately 85 locations nationwide.

-In February 2019, Sunrise Records expanded internationally, buying a number of the British HMV and Fopp stores out of administration, as well as returning HMV to Canada and Ireland, and entering the Belgian market.
+In February 2019, the chain bought HMV in the United Kingdom; as well as returning HMV to Canada and Ireland, and entered the Belgian and Dutch markets.
 In January 2020, Sunrise Records purchased FYE in the United States.

 History

 The company was founded in Toronto in 1977, with a location on Yonge Street.
 It was bought in 1978 by Malcolm and Roy Perlman.
 For a period, Sunrise was considered one of the five major record store chains in Canada, alongside HMV Canada, Music World, Sam the Record Man, and A&A Records.
 However, by the 2000s, with the shift towards online music stores and other factors (including the dominance of HMV), most of these smaller chains downsized or shut down.
 In 2014, Sunrise closed its flagship store in Toronto.
-In October 2014, the chain was acquired by Doug Putman; under Putman, the chain opened new locations, expanding to nine within Ontario.
+In October 2014, the chain was acquired by Doug Putman.
+Under Putman, the chain opened new locations; it expanded to nine stores within Ontario.

 In January 2017, HMV Canada entered receivership, and announced that it intended to close all stores by the end of April.
 On February 26, 2017, Sunrise Records announced that it had negotiated to purchase the leases for 70 of HMV's locations from landlords to convert them to Sunrise stores (including major locations such as the Square One Shopping Centre, Promenades Saint-Bruno.
 Polo Park, West Edmonton Mall, Midtown in Saskatoon, and Metropolis at Metrotown), while retaining as many former HMV employees as possible.

 Putman felt that the bankruptcy of the chain was a major opportunity to expand the regional Sunrise chain into a national brand.
 He noted that record labels had become concerned by the closure of HMV because they would not have a prominent location to stock their physical product.
 The company's announcement quoted Universal Music Canada president Jeffrey Remedios, who felt that record stores were still important to fans and artists, and that they were "a community hub where passions are shared, art is explored, and lasting journeys begin."
 Putman added that "it is really sad to see HMV go.
 They were a great retailer and they really helped the physical business in Canada."